Quantum Machine Learning Overview

 6 Quantum Machine Learning Companies

 Founded in 2018 by Bhagvan Kommadi and Harsh Patel and based in Chennai, India, Quantica Computacao is a quantum computing company whose primary objective is to develop a software platform to utilize future quantum computer technology.
 Along with developing essential software tools, algorithms and components that will help the banking and financial institutions to develop quantum-proof tools and techniques to facilitate data security and encryption, quantum machine learning tools for investment banking and stock exchange, it is working on Quantum Simulation Algorithms for pharmaceutical companies to develop new and effective drugs.

 The company’s proprietary proof-of-concept quantum-specific machine learning and AI algorithms will be able to run on future quantum computers and supply the path to new research.

 2. Netramark (acquired by Nurosene)

-Acquired by Nurosene — a health tech company focused on building a generation of better brains — in 2021, NetraMark uses classical and quantum machine learning to help pharmaceutical companies.
+Acquired by Nurosene — a health tech company focused on building a generation of better brains — in 2021, NetraMark company uses classical and quantum machine learning to help pharmaceutical companies.

-Founded in 2016 by Joseph Geraci, a data scientist, mathematician, medical scientist, and, of course, a Quantum ML entrepreneur, the Toronto-based company’s suite of products includes NetraAI, an interactive augmented intelligence platform that supports the intersection of human and machine intelligence, learning beyond the labels given to it, leveraging both the power of supervised and unsupervised learning.
+Founded in 2016 by Joseph Geraci, a data scientist, mathematician, medical scientist, and, of course, a Quantum Machine Learning entrepreneur, the Toronto-based company’s suite of products includes NetraAI, an interactive augmented intelligence platform that supports the intersection of human and machine intelligence, learning beyond the labels given to it, leveraging both the power of supervised and unsupervised learning.